 Morning / Afternoon

-After your trip into the ancient world, head down to the banks of the Nile and grab a steaming hot cup of coffee from one of the smiling vendors.
+After your trip into the past with our ancient Cairo tour, head down to the banks of the Nile and grab a steaming hot cup of coffee from one of the smiling vendors.
 Spend your sundown taking in the views of the Nile Corniche, before heading back to your hotel to relax.

 A great way to spend your first evening in Cairo is to dive deep into the culture.
 Exploring Cairo by night is a whole different way to see the important landmarks of the city.
 Take a walk around to see the Al Hakim mosque, the Old Market, and other landmarks illuminated in the dark.